 As a journalist and publisher, whenever I tell people that I am pondering the truth, they remind me that I am referring to my truth.
 Truth is subjective, but it is also absolute.
 It is based on my knowledge and experiences to date.
 What I believed to be true in 2011 about newspapers and journalism when I first started Muncie Voice has changed significantly as I learned more.
-When I learn something new about our history, or our Founders, my understanding of the truth changes.
+When I increase my knowledge, my understanding of the truth changes.

 The Case for a Free Press

 I have written about the journalist and publisher of Wikileaks, Julian Assange, before, but my understanding of his case was different, and so was my understanding of press freedom.
 I was naive.
 Since our Founders insisted on granting press freedom to journalists, I assumed they would never neglect that responsibility.
 For a democracy to be functioning properly, there has to be accountability to the people who grant incredible power to their government.
 Remember, a society of individuals don’t just agree to form a government to care for their common interests like roads, bridges, sanitation pick up, drinking water for the masses, etc. Instead, our government dictates foreign policy and regulates business and industry.